-CardValet is a mobile app that enables you to control debit card usage and spending on the go by defining when, where and how your cards are used.
-This app is ideal for users who want to actively manage their cards.
+CardValet is a service that enables you to control debit card usage and spending on the go by defining when, where and how your cards are used.
+It’s ideal for users who want to actively manage their cards.

 The financial management capabilities of CardValet enable cardholders to:

 - Set spending thresholds by dollar amount limits, merchant categories, and geographical locations.

 - Control your debit card spending in real-time.

 - Manage and review card usage for yourself and dependents; receive alerts when your card is used, approved, or exceeds transaction controls – all set up by you.
 Whether at the mall or away at school, support their needs, while managing their spending.